 Celest “Celest Divine” Ngeve is the Director at Rutland Academy, a motivational speaker, poet, community activist, spoken word artist, author, therapist and life coach.
-She's dedicated to helping individuals reach their full potential via education and wellness in order to help them become their own risk managers and take full control over their own lives.
-She works with all populations, however working with youth via therapy and education over the past 15 years has been her proudest passion.
+She's dedicated to helping individuals reach their full potential via education and mental/physical/emotional/financial wellness in order to help them become their own risk managers and take full control over their own lives.
+She works with all populations, however working with youth via therapy and education over the past 15 years has been her proudest accomplishment.
 She also focuses a lot of her work on women empowerment as well because her philosophy is that when you empower a woman, the entire universe benefits.
 She's about to release her fifth book, Calming the Chaos (Who Heals the Healer?) for educators, therapists, social workers, parents, bus drivers, physicians, caretakers and anyone else that prioritizes others' wellness before their own which leads to burn out, stress, mental breakdowns and physical issues.
 Calming the Chaos includes experiences, practical interventions, self-care strategies and effective ways to decrease stress and increase quality of life.

 Celest Ngeve made her grand entrance into the universe in September of 1981 as an old soul full of wisdom and energy.
 Though she spent most of her life in Athens, GA, her roots extend to Cameroon, West Africa.
 She was birthed to be a poet, motivator, educator, therapist, yet writing was always her initial therapeutic release.
 She tapped into the art at the youthful age of 8.
 At the age of eleven she was featured in an anthology of poetry for her poem, Now I See.